Latvia teen Ostapenko into French semifinals

 Ostapenko had the most trouble in those conditions, quickly trailing 5-0.

-She calibrated her strokes better as time went on, and the air swirled less, taking four games in a row to making the first set interesting before ceding it.
-Still, it was clear that she was up to the task against the 11th-seeded Wozniacki, who is 26 and has been to two U.S. Open finals and yet somehow seemed the less sure of herself.
+She calibrated her strokes better as time went on, and the air swirled less, taking four games in a row to make the first set interesting before ceding it.
+Still, it was clear that she was up to the task against the 11th-seeded Wozniacki, who is 26 and has been to two US Open finals and yet somehow seemed the less sure of herself.

 Before last week, she had never been past the third round of any Grand Slam tournament in eight appearances.

-Now she will play for a berth in the final on Thursday, which just so happens to be Ostapenko's 20th birthday, and Bacsinszky's 28th.
+Now, with a berth in the final at stake, she will play Thursday -- which just so happens to be Ostapenko's 20th birthday and Bacsinszky's 28th.

 For Bacsinszky, it will be only slightly more familiar territory.
 She has played in one previous major semifinal, also in Paris, losing to eventual champion Serena Williams two years ago.